RCC Promise Program

 Fees NOT covered by the Promise Program:

-• Book and supply credit of $250 will be provided Fall and Spring semesters Only to students who stay in compliance with the program requirements.
+- Book and supply voucher of $250 will be provided Fall and Spring semesters Only to students who stay in compliance with the program requirements.

-• The book credit can only be used in the RCC Bookstore to purchase the required textbooks and eligible supplies.
+- The book voucher can only be used in the RCC Bookstore to purchase the required textbooks and eligible supplies.

-• The book credit will cover book rentals charges; however, the student will need to provide a credit card at the time of purchase.
+- The book voucher will cover book rentals charges; however, the student will need to provide a credit card at the time of purchase.

-• The book credit will not cover rental fees associated with damage, late charges, or non- (FAQ for additional information regarding Book credit)
+- The book voucher will not cover rental fees associated with damage, late charges, or non- (FAQ for additional information regarding Book credit)

 Each student who successfully complete the promise program will be eligible to receive a Promise Program Sash to wear at their graduation ceremony.